Letargie/pggi/README.md

 As a prerequisite, you should have a CLI binary (command-line) version of PHP installed along with the header files and development scripts.

-For now, PGGI needs PHP 7.1 or greater to run, and to build. (could work with php 7.0, haven't try it )
+PGGI needs PHP 7 or greater to run, and to build.

-PGGI supports GTK+ 3.2 or greater (I will have to make some tweaking for 3.0 and 3.1 but it could work in the future)
+PGGI supports GTK+ 3.10 or greater (It should work with previous versions or GTK+ 3 but that's not for sure)

 ### Installing